LORENZO SANDI

 BIOGRAPHY

 Lorenzo Sandi is a NYC-based classical and jazz double bassist.
-Raised in Northern Italy, he received his master’s degree in History, cum laude, from Università di Genova, and his Maestro di Contrabbasso degree in Classical Double Bass Performance from Conservatorio di Musica Niccolò Paganini.
+Raised in northern Italy, he received his Maestro di Contrabbasso degree in Classical Double Bass Performance from the Conservatorio di Musica Niccolò Paganini in Genoa, Italy, as well as a master’s degree in History, cum laude, from the Università di Genova.

 Since moving to NYC in 2011, Sandi has graced the stages of the city’s most renowned classical and jazz music venues: Carnegie Hall, Lincoln Center, Radio City Music Hall, Garage, Fat Cat, Smalls, Smoke, Minton’s, and everything in between.